QuiltMC/developer-wiki/wiki/concepts/qsl-qfapi.md

 ## Quilted Fabric API

-Quilted Fabric API (short QFAPI) provides Fabric API, but implements the API using QSL where possible.
+Quilted Fabric API (QFAPI for short) provides Fabric API, but implements the API using QSL where possible.
 APIs from FAPI with a proper QSL alternative are deprecated in QFAPI, so consider using QSL APIs when some Fabric API methods are deprecated.

 Quilted Fabric API has two main use cases:

 - It provides a compatibility layer so that Fabric mods can be loaded on Quilt.
-- And it allows using fabric's APIs when QSL does not yet provide relevant APIs.
+- And it allows using Fabric's APIs when QSL does not yet provide relevant APIs.
 This is for example the case for [item groups](../items/first-item#adding-the-item-to-a-group).

-Because QFAPI depends on QSL and needs to know fabric's implementation, it will always update after Fabric API and QSL released.
+Because QFAPI depends on QSL and needs to know Fabric's implementation, it will always update after Fabric API and QSL released.

 QFAPI also includes QSL, meaning that you'll usually want to only use QFAPI.
 The downloads on [Modrinth](https://modrinth.com/mod/qsl) and [Curseforge](https://www.curseforge.com/minecraft/mc-mods/qsl) also are QFAPI and QSL packaged together.